alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 }
 ```

-That said, your whole code doesn't have to defined in one giant `try` block.
+That said, your whole code doesn't have to be defined in one giant `try` block.
 Instead, you put into the `try` block only what you want to run.
 For example, let's say you want to declare some [function].
 You can declare this function somewhere outside the `try` block, but you invoke the function inside it.

 ```JavaScript
 // Declare function outside try block